joe-l-mathew/kube-resource-suggest/README.md

 ### 2. Install Controller
 **Option A: Standard Install (No Dependencies)**
 Uses Kubelet metrics by default.
-Perfect for testing or clusters without Prometheus.
+Perfect for testing or clusters without Prometheus.(Don't use in production)
 ```bash
 helm install krs oci://ghcr.io/joe-l-mathew/charts/krs \
   --version 0.1.1 \